Dieu-de-l-elec/RGB_connect/README.md

 # RGB_connect: An ESP32 powered RGB LED driver with 5 channels:

 This RGB LED driver built around an ESP32 comes with 5 P channel Mosfets and a 3.3V LDO voltage regulator.
-Controlling the ESP32 is possible from web paged hosted on the ESP32.
+Controlling the ESP32 is possible thanks to a Blynk Dashboard accessible from a phone or a laptop.
 With it's 5 Mosfets, this module can control everything that needs switching 5 high sink loads (up to 5 Amps), but this board has been specifically design for the 3 R, G and B channels, with the 2 other channels remaining for white LED strips.

 <img width="310" height="722" alt="PCB RENDER 01" src="https://github.com/user-attachments/assets/1863d440-7284-4b44-a0ee-216b3be21bee" /> <img width="315" height="722" alt="RGB CONNECT FINAL RENDERS 01" src="https://github.com/user-attachments/assets/054c770d-ca8d-4361-9225-c08422604065" />